 1 whole grated nutmeg (about 1 tsp)

 DIRECTIONS: In a dry skillet, over low heat, heat the first 6 spices until they become very fragrant.
-Turn off heat.
-Then using a spice/coffee grinder, grind all toasted spices to a pretty fine grind, but it doesn’t have to be as fine as salt.
+This step is most important, so do not skip it or your results won’t be as good.
+When fragrant, turn off heat and remove pan from stove.
+Using a spice/coffee grinder (I have a cheap dedicated coffee grinder for spices only), grind all toasted spices to a pretty fine grind, but it doesn’t have to be as fine as salt.
 Add grated nutmeg at this point.
 When adding this spice to curry recipes, I once again heat the dry skillet and reheat these until they become fragrant and then proceed with whatever recipe I’m making.
 This is outstanding in all chicken, beef and fish curries.
 It’s great on charcoal grilled, buttered fish and chicken, too!

 NUTRITIONAL INFORMATION: Each teaspoon contains:

 6 calories, 0.31 g. fat, 1.1 g. carbs, 0.6 g. fiber, 0.23 g. protein, 0.5 g.
 NET CARBS